 However, the responses are likely to vary between individuals, as will the susceptibility to side effects.
 For a competitive athlete in an appropriate sport, experimenting at a personal level should establish whether the supplement is beneficial.
 As for the scientists, they need to establish whether supplementation is particularly suited to certain types of events more than others.

-In addition, the potential of regular bicarbonate supplementation to increase training load as well as one off performance capability deserves some research attention, as does its potential for athletes who train or compete at altitude, where natural buffering capacity is reduced.
+Also, the potential of regular bicarbonate supplementation to increase training load, as well as one-off performance capability, deserves some research attention, as does its potential for athletes who train or compete at altitude, where natural buffering capacity is reduced.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: